Skip to content

 April 2026Korean patient-facing materials still standardize around brand SaxendaKorea has the paperwork, not the shelves.

-Two rows do the real work here.
+Two rows do the real work.
 December 23, 2024 is a diabetes generic.
 February 24, 2026 is an obesity generic.
 Same molecule, different lanes.
-If a friend texts you "liraglutide generic dropped," the first question back is which label — not where can I buy it.
+If a friend texts "liraglutide generic dropped," the first question back is which label — not where can I buy it.
+The lane it lands in decides whether the pharmacy will even hand it to you for weight.

-Pairing a US approval headline with a Korean launch date is where almost every "generic Saxenda is here" rumor gets wrong.
-Approval, pricing, and distribution don't sync across borders.
+Pairing a US approval headline with a Korean launch date is where nearly every "generic Saxenda is here" rumor slips.
+Approval, pricing, and distribution do not sync across borders.

 What changed in Korea, what didn't

-Korea isn't frozen.
-It's just not where the US is.
+Korea is not frozen.
+It is just not where the US is.

 Handok's deal with Biocon (May 24, 2024)A specific Korean MFDS obesity-label approval date for the Biocon product